garylirocks/quickrefs/terraform.markdown

 2. By workspaces:

+    - Pros:
-    - Pros: same config files and different state files
+      - Same config files and different variable values, state files
+      - This aligns with the concept of workspaces in Terraform Cloud
     - Cons: must be aware of the workspace you are working in

     Create and manage workspaces in a directory